JulioLabs/startupforstartups-website/hugo-site/content/links.md

                 <p>A link in bio page is a single landing page that contains multiple links to your content, products, or services.
 It's designed to work around social media platforms' limitation of only allowing one clickable link in your profile bio, making it perfect for Instagram, TikTok, Twitter, and LinkedIn.</p>
             </div>
             <div class="faq-item">
-                <h3>How is this different from Linktree?</h3>
+                <h3>How is this different from other bio link tools?</h3>
-                <p>Our link-in-bio tool offers unlimited links, custom branding, advanced analytics, and full design control without Linktree's restrictions.
-You get custom domains, white-label branding, and professional features that Linktree charges extra for - all included for free.</p>
+                <p>Our link-in-bio tool offers unlimited links, custom branding, advanced analytics, and full design control without restrictions.
+You get custom domains, white-label branding, and professional features that other platforms charge extra for - all included for free.</p>
             </div>
             <div class="faq-item">
                 <h3>Can I use custom domains for my bio link page?</h3>